 - 6.3.1 The company reviewed the implementation of 8 practices in accordance with the Good Corporate Governance Principles of Listed Companies 2017 (CG Code) issued by the Securities and Exchange Commission (SEC) in accordance with the Board's resolution No. 6/2020, on November 4, 2020, announced the good corporate governance policy CG Code as a guideline for the group of the company.
 The management has reported to the Corporate Governance Committee for review at least once a year.
-The company has applied the CG Code principles further since 2020, along with 2012 Corporate Governance Guidelines (Revised). - 6.3.2 The company has not implement some principles of the CG Code by the Board of Directors added measures to be part of the annual review as follow: - 1.
-The Board should specify that the independent directors have a term of take a position not exceeding 9 years from the date of the first being appointed as an independent directors.
-In case of the appointing that independent director to holding a position, the Board should reasonably consider such necessity.
+The company has applied the CG Code principles further since 2020, along with 2012 Corporate Governance Guidelines (Revised). - 6.3.2 The company has not implement some principles of the CG Code by the Board of Directors added measures to be part of the annual review as follow:

+1. The Chairman of the Board is not an independent director, but there is the appointment of Lead Independent Director.